SpM-lab/SpM/docs/manual/source/docs/tutorials.rst

 - *find_lambda_opt.eps*

-    User should check how the regularization parameter :math:`\lambda` is determined and whether the choice is resonable.
+    User should check how the regularization parameter :math:`\lambda` is determined and whether the choice is reasonable.
     Loot at the file ``output/find_lambda_opt.eps``

     .. image:: figs/find_lambda_opt.jpg